-To be able to perform, the Blue Angels must have at least three nautical miles of visibility horizontally from centerpoint, and a minimum cloud ceiling of 1,500 feet which the FAA can waive to 1,000 feet.
+To be able to perform, the Blue Angels must have at least three nautical miles of visibility horizontally from centerpoint, and a minimum cloud ceiling of 1,500 feet, which the FAA can waive to 1,000 feet.
 At these minimums, the Blue Angels can perform a limited number of maneuvers in what is called a "flat" show.
-When the ceiling is at least 4,500 feet and visibility at least three nautical miles a "low" show can be performed, which includes some rolling maneuvers.
-With a minimum ceiling of 8,000 feet and visibility of three nautical miles, the Blue Angels can perform their "high" show, which includes all maneuvers.
+When the ceiling is at least 4,500 feet and visibility at least three nautical miles, a "low" show can be performed, which includes some rolling maneuvers.
+With a minimum ceiling of 8,000 feet and visibility of three nautical miles, the Blue Angels can perform their "high" show, which includes all the maneuvers.

 - 28 What is the closest distance that the jets fly to each other?